iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-vectors.md

 [astral.zip](https://github.com/user-attachments/files/15907833/astral.zip)

-* `astral_species.tree`: the species tree estimated from ASTRAL (this might be quite different to the tree in the paper, because we used only 400 genes, on 63000!)
+* `astral_species.tree`: the species tree estimated from ASTRAL (this might be quite different to the tree in the paper, because we used only 400 genes, not the full set of more than 63000!)
 * `astral_species.log`: the log file from ASTRAL

 # Estimating concordance vectors and support values